agungmulia/alfagift-testcode-agungmulia/README.md

 1. Clone the project
 3. Run `mvn clean install`
 4. Create database
+5. Connect database
-5. Navigate to `application.properties` in the main\resource and set the file to your database url
+6. Navigate to `application.properties` in the main\resource and set the file to your database url
    ```
    spring.datasource.url=jdbc:postgresql://(your postgresql db link)
    spring.datasource.username=(your postgresql username)